vatsalmakodia/Hand-Sign-Language-Detection/README.md

-Also special thanks to https://github.com/murtazahassan without shim this project wouldn't be possible.
+Also special thanks to [murtazahassan](https://github.com/murtazahassan) without whom this project wouldn't be possible.